 While some snacks are awesome to help you fall asleep, others can be detrimental to dozing off.
-If you load up on food at night, you’ll get tons energy.
+If you load up on food at night, you’ll get tons of energy.
 Worse, your digestive track slows down closer to bed, so you might encounter a stomachache after a big feast.

 Spicy and high-fat foods are more likely to cause indigestion, so avoid them for late night snacks.
 Sugary foods are also best avoided, as they can spike your energy levels.

 Any alcohol or caffeine is definitely bad idea.
 Alcohol may make you sleepy, but your quality of sleep will be lighter and worse than without it.
 Cut out coffee at least a few hours before you go to bed.
 Caffeine can last in your system for six hours, which also greatly impacts your ability to sleep.